-Late fall–run juvenile rearing WUA is similar or up to 7% higher under Alternatives 1, 2, and 3 than under the NAA in Segments 6 and 5 (Table 11K-44 and Table 11K-45), with all increases occurring under Alternative 3.
-There are many more substantial differences in juvenile rearing WUA between Alternatives 1, 2, and 3 and the NAA in Segment 4 (Table 11K-46).
-All but two of the 18 means that differ from the NAA mean by more than 5% are increases, but one of the two reductions in WUA (September of above normal years under Alternative 3) is especially large (about 16%).
+Late fall–run juvenile rearing WUA is similar or up to 7% higher under Alternatives 1, 2, and 3 than under the NAA in Segments 6 and 5 (Appendix 11K, Table 11K-44 and Table 11K-45), with all increases occurring under Alternative 3.
+There are many more substantial differences in juvenile rearing WUA between Alternatives 1, 2, and 3 and the NAA in Segment 4 (Appendix 11K, Table 11K-46).
+All but two of the 18 means that differ from the NAA mean by more than 5% are increases, but one of the two reductions in WUA (September of Above Normal Water Years under Alternative 3) is especially large (about 16%).
 Seven of the increases in rearing WUA are greater than 10%.
-The 16 large (>5%) increases in juvenile rearing WUA occur in the spring and summer months, especially in May and June (Table 11K-46).
+The 16 large (>5%) increases in juvenile rearing WUA occur in the spring and summer months, especially in May and June (Appendix 11K, Table 11K-46).
 The results for juvenile rearing WUA indicate largely minor differences between Alternatives 1, 2, and 3 and the NAA for Segments 6 and 5, but substantial differences for Segment 4.
 The segment would generally result in increased juvenile rearing habitat under Alternatives 1B and 3 during spring and summer, but some reduction in habitat during September of Above Normal Water Years.
 Alternative 3 would result in the greatest differences.
+Therefore, the effects of Alternatives 1, 2, and 3 to late fall-run rearing WUA would be minor.

 Juvenile Stranding

-Fall-run The juvenile stranding estimation procedure for the Sacramento River computes the surface area of salmonid rearing habitat inundated at an initial flow that is dewatered at a subsequent minimum (stranding) flow, and then converts this area to number of stranded juveniles using estimates of habitat capacity based on field study observations (USFWS 2006).
-A period of three months is used for the juvenile stranding analysis in this report because the juveniles are presumed to be most vulnerable to stranding during their first three months after emerging from the redds (i.e., fry stage).

-Juvenile stranding is computed using USRDOM daily flow estimates for Alternatives 1, 2, and 3 and the NAA at three locations in the upper Sacramento River: Keswick Dam, Clear Creek, and Battle Creek.
-Separate tables for converting initial and stranding flows to number of juveniles stranded were developed for periods when the ACID Dam boards are in and when they are out (Table 11N-11 and Table 11N-12).
-Both tables are used for all the salmonid species and races.
+Fall-run The juvenile stranding estimation procedure, which is identical for all the salmonids, is described in the Juvenile Stranding section of Impact FISH-2, Operations Effects on Winter-Run Chinook Salmon.

-The results are presented using the grand mean number of juveniles stranded for each month of emergence under each water year type and all water year types combined (Table 11N-28 through Table 11N-30).
+The results are presented using the grand mean number of juveniles stranded for each month of emergence under each water year type and all water year types combined (Appendix 11N, Table 11N-28 through Table 11N-30).
 The analysis assumes that under equal flow conditions the fry and early juvenile stage of all runs and species are equally vulnerable to stranding.
-To determine the results for a given species or run, the estimated months for which the fry typically emerge (Table 11N-27), are consulted in the tables of results.
-The effects of dewatering flows are tracked by the analysis from the month of emergence through the three months (90 days) following.
+To determine the results for a given species or run, the estimated months for which the fry typically emerge (Appendix 11N, Table 11N-27), are consulted in the tables of results.
+The effects of dewatering flows are tracked by the analysis from the month of emergence through the 3 months (90 days) following.
 These periods are given in the tables.